arancauchi/dark-past/scripts/tromelin.md

 Seven women.
 And an eight-month-old baby.

 They were thin.
 Weathered.
-Dressed in woven feathers — clothes they had made themselves when the last fabric rotted away years ago.
+Dressed in woven feathers — clothes they'd made when the last fabric rotted away.

 And the fire was still burning.